 - external examination of both eyes;

-- when an eerie cataract is suspected, an electroretinogram is assigned which confirms or refutes the presence of the disease and helps to assess its stage and degree of lesion.
+- if a cataract is suspected, an electroretinogram is assigned, which confirms or disproves the presence of the disease and helps to assess its stage and extent of damage.

-Only after making sure the diagnosis is correct, the veterinarian appoints competent treatment.
+Only by making sure that the diagnosis is correct, the veterinarian prescribes proper treatment.

-Cataract is a disease that does not respond to conservative treatment.
-If it was found at the very beginning of development, then it is possible to stop further spreading with the help of vitamin and medicinal preparations, solutions of enzymes, etc.
+A cataract is a disease that is not amenable to conservative treatment.
+If it was discovered at the very beginning of development, then there is an opportunity to stop further spreading with the help of vitamin and medicinal preparations, enzyme solutions, etc.

-A drug that can cure cataracts does not yet exist, although many scientific laboratories are studying this problem.
-In modern medicine and veterinary medicine, the best and only effective way is surgical intervention.
-There are two types of surgery: phacoemulsification and surgical removal.
+A drug that can treat cataracts does not yet exist, although many scientific laboratories are studying this problem.
+In modern medicine and veterinary medicine, the best and only effective way is surgery.
+There are two types of surgery: phacoemulsification and removal by surgery.

 This method is widely used in modern medicine and is highly effective.
-Its use is possible even with neglected forms of cataract - in the stage of overripe.
-The procedure is as follows:
+Its use is possible even with neglected forms of cataract - in the stage of over-maturity.
+Carry out the procedure as follows:

-- a special ophthalmological device is introduced into the eyeball - an ultrasonic flaw detector;
+- a special ophthalmologic device is inserted into the eyeball - an ultrasonic flaw detector;

 - the lens is crushed;

-- through the formed hole about 1.5-2 mm in diameter, the cataract is sucked off.
+- through the formed hole with a diameter of about 1.5-2 mm, the cataract is sucked away.

-To reduce the risk of complications, the veterinarian makes a puncture in the peripheral tissues of the eye cornea.
-Instead of a remote lens, an intraocular lens or lens made of artificial materials is placed.
-The new lens, in a folded form, is inserted through a puncture into a lens bag, where it is placed in the place of the damaged element.
+To reduce the risks of complications, the veterinarian makes a puncture in the peripheral tissues of the eye cornea.
+Instead of the removed lens, an intraocular lens or lens made of artificial materials is placed.
+A new lens, in a collapsed form, is placed in a lens bag through a puncture, where it is placed in place of the damaged element.

-Until quite recently, surgical intervention was allowed only with ripe cataracts.
-Today, however, ophthalmologists have changed their views and agreed that phacoemulsification is quite effective at the initial stage of the disease.
+More recently, surgical intervention was allowed only with mature cataracts.
+Today, ophthalmologists have changed their views and agreed that phacoemulsification is quite effective at the initial stage of the disease.
 In this case, the “soft” lens is removed, which is less traumatic than in the later stages of the disease.

-To avoid possible traumas caused by mechanical means, viscous viscoelastics are injected into the eye during the preparation for surgery.
+To avoid possible injuries caused by mechanical means, viscous viscoelastics are introduced into the eye during preparation for the operation.

-If veterinarians face a cataract of both eyes, in which the lens of one eye is clouded and a sharp decrease in visual acuity is fixed, and in the second eye there is an intensive progression of the disease, it is recommended that the operation be performed first on the second eye and at the first in 2.5-3 months.
+If veterinarians encounter a cataract in both eyes, in which the lens of one eye dimmed and a sharp decrease in visual acuity was recorded, and in the second eye there was an intensive progression of the disease, then it was recommended to initially perform the operation on the second eye, and on the first in 2.5-3 months.

-This operation is shown to animals, from the age of six months to the advanced 18 years.
-Modern equipment allows you to conduct such operations without direct involvement of the surgeon, and the risks of complications for the pet are minimal.
-After the procedure, the animal is restored quickly enough.
+This operation is shown to animals from the age of six months to the age of 18 years.
+Modern equipment allows for such operations without the direct participation of the surgeon, and the risks of complications for the pet are minimal.
+After the procedure, the animal quickly recovers.

-The old technique of cutting the tissues of the eye and extracting the lens
+The old technique of cutting the eye tissue and removing the lens

-There are complicated cases of the disease, when it is impossible to replace the pet with the lens.
-For example, it is not recommended to do this if the pet lives out its last days, the dog has diabetes mellitus in severe form, etc. Artificial lens is not put if the animal's eye pressure does not lend itself to normalization.
+There are complicated cases of the disease when it is impossible to replace the pet lens with a pet.
+For example, it is not recommended to do it if the pet lives its last days, the dog has severe diabetes mellitus, etc. The artificial lens is not placed if the eye pressure in the animal is not normalized.

 How to prevent the development of the disease

-First and foremost, it is important to monitor the health of the pet, to regularly visit the veterinarian.
-This is especially important if the age of the animal is more than 6 years.
+First of all, it is important to monitor the health of the pet, regularly visit the vet.
+This is especially important if the age of the animal is older than 6 years.

-Given the hereditary predisposition of some breeds to the disease, when purchasing a puppy it is worthwhile to clarify whether his parents suffer from this ailment.
+Given the hereditary predisposition of some breeds to the disease, when buying a puppy, it is worth clarifying whether his parents suffer from this ailment.

-It is necessary to regularly carry out the hygienic procedures of the dog's eyes, wipe the corners, use drops if the pet has dry eyes or is addicted to eye diseases.
-It is important to provide the pet with adequate nutrition and in good time to vaccinate.
+It is necessary to regularly carry out hygienic procedures of the dog's eyes, wipe the corners, use drops if the pet has dry eye or is prone to eye diseases.
+It is important to provide your pet with proper nutrition and timely vaccination.